Skip to main content

 Similar Southern Feel

 Both are Southern cities with hospitality culture.
 The transition is probably the easiest among major relocation pairs.
-Climate, pace, and social norms are relatively similar—the adjustment is more about scale than culture.
+Climate, pace, and social norms are relatively similar, so the adjustment is more about scale than culture.

 Corporate Depth